 Rock City & Rock City Gardens

-Located atop Lookout Mountain, just 6 miles from downtown Chattanooga, Rock City is a true marvel of nature featuring massive ancient rock formations, gardens with over 400 native plant species, and breathtaking "See 7 States" panoramic views.
+Located atop Lookout Mountain, just 6 miles from downtown Chattanooga, Rock City is a true marvel of nature featuring massive ancient rock formations, gardens with over 400 native plant species and breathtaking "See 7 States" panoramic views.
+Enjoy Cafe 7, Rock City's outdoor dining restaurant with southern cuisine and a view like no other!
 Take an unforgettable journey along the Enchanted Trail where each step reveals natural beauty and wonders along the woodland path. ...more

 Set in 17 acres of rural countryside, Rosewood Gardens is an English Style botanical garden nestled in the foothills of the Great Smoky Mountains of East Tennessee.
 Opening April 14, 2006. ...more